syncfusion-content/javascript-docs/js/TimePicker/Getting-Started.md

 {% endhighlight %}

 Execute the above code to achieve the desired result.
 By selecting the **Start Time** in the first **TimePicker**, you can select the End Time within the given range.
 This restricts you from selecting false time.
 This scenario is illustrated in the following screenshot.

-{% include image.html url="/js/TimePicker/Getting-Started_images/Getting-Started_img6.png" Caption="Two TimePickers"%}
+{% include image.html url="/js/TimePicker/Getting-Started_images/Getting-Started_img6.png" Caption="Figure 6: Two TimePickers"%}

 You can also add additional functionalities such as localization and time formats to the **TimePicker**.